Boston Uprising: Early years: 2018–present

 Boston Uprising's first regular season OWL match was a 1–3 loss to the New York Excelsior on January 11, 2018.
 Boston found their franchise's first-ever regular season win a day later, after defeating the Florida Mayhem, 4–0.
 In April 2018, Uprising player Jonathan "DreamKazper" Sanchez was indefinitely suspended from the Overwatch League following allegations of sexual misconduct involving a minor.
 Shortly after, on April 9, Boston Uprising terminated his contract.
 Following, Kwon "Striker" Nam-joo took over DreamKazper's starting position – a move that ultimately benefited the team.
 Throughout Stage 3 of the season, the Striker-led Uprising did not lose a single match, going 10–0, to become the first team to go undefeated in a stage.
 Boston reached the Stage 3 finals; however, they lost the finals match against the New York Excelsior.
 Prior to the start of Stage 4, Overwatch underwent a balancing update, as well as the introduction of a new hero, which would significantly reduced Striker's effectiveness.
 Additionally, head coach Park "Crusty" Dae-hee left the team to join the San Francisco Shock.
 The Uprising finished the regular season in third place with a 26–14 record.
 The Uprising's postseason came to a quick end, as they were defeated in the quarterfinals by the Philadelphia Fusion, two series to one.

-Boston went through major roster changes prior to the 2019 season.
+Boston went through major roster changes prior to the 2019 season, including the departure of analyst Mohid "MrBleeple" Asjid and the addition of Jordan "Gunba" Graham.
 Among other signings, the team picked up tank player Cameron "Fusions" Bosworth, who had recently performed well at the 2018 Overwatch World Cup.
 Additionally, the Uprising transferred Striker to the San Francisco Shock and tank Noh "Gamsu" Young-jin to the Shanghai Dragons.
 Throughout the entire 2019 season, the Uprising went without a head coach.
 Through the first half of the season, the Uprising posted a middling 7–7 record.
 However, in the second half of the season, they only picked up a single win, finishing regular season in 19th place with an 8–20 record.